 Some degree programs require an internship.
 Students are encouraged to initiate opportunities for relevant academic course credit through their college or school.
 To date, credit internships have been arranged through the Odum School of Ecology, the College of Environment + Design, the College of Public Health, the Grady College of Journalism & Mass Communications, and others.

-Spring 2017 Internship Positions
+Fall 2017 Internship Positions

-Compost Intern (Paid)
+Campus Compost (Paid)

 Intern will lead the bicycle-powered UGA Campus Composting Program including physical collection of compost bins from 30+ campus locations, communication with current and prospective program participants, and general promotion of composting at UGA.
 Candidates must have a passion for composting and engaging with others, be a confident bicyclist, have a valid driver’s license, enjoy working behind the scenes and getting your hands dirty (and sometimes smelly), and be able to lift up to 40 pounds.

 The Housing EcoReps Intern will assist University Housing with special projects and education for sustainability within on-campus housing.
 Specifically the intern selected will co-advise the EcoReps, a groups of students who hold community council elected positions dedicated to promoting environmental sustainability in the residence halls.
 Responsibilities include facilitating EcoReps meetings bi-weekly, providing support for EcoReps programming and bulletin board creation, and preparing for the EcoReps conference in the spring.
 The intern may also choose from a number of outreach and research opportunities within University Housing, depending on his or her interests.
 Additionally, the intern will serve as a liaison between the Office of Sustainability and University Housing ensuring regular communication and collaboration on sustainability projects.